 02 of 06

 Aren't horses really just big dogs?
 No, they are quite different.
 Your dog and you have a number of common interests.
-You both like a warm bed, the same kinds of food (to an extent), humans and dogs can survive by hunting and we all live in 'packs'.
+You both like a warm bed, the same kinds of food (to an extent), humans and dogs can survive by hunting, and both humans and dogs live in 'packs'.

 Horses are prey that hunters might like to eat, but they are herbivores and their social structure is quite different from dogs (and humans).
-As well, if I take my dog for a walk I can safely let it off the leash and know it will stay with... me.
-You can't do that reliably with a horse.
 Although many people believe their horses are companion animals, they are not the same as dogs.

 03 of 06